 - Install PHP 7.1 or higher and these PHP extensions (which are installed and enabled by default in most PHP 7 installations): Ctype, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer;

-symfonythat provides all the tools you need to develop your application locally.
+symfony that provides all the tools you need to develop and run your

-symfony binary provides a tool to check if your computer meets these
+symfony binary also provides a tool to check if your computer meets all

 requirements.
 Open your console terminal and run this command: